 For more than 90 years, the Department of Medicine at IU School of Medicine has had a rich heritage that has influenced the field of academic medicine throughout the world.
-IU School of Medicine was established in 1903 with Dr. Allison Maxwell being named the first dean for the University.
-From 1911 until 1913, Dr. Charles P. Emerson was the first chairman of the Department of Medicine and succeeded Dr. Maxwell as dean.
-Under Dr. Emerson’s leadership, several buildings still in use on the IU School of Medicine – Indianapolis campus were dedicated, including Long Hospital (now Long Hall), Riley Hospital for Children at IU Health, Coleman Hospital (now Coleman Hall) and Ball Residence.
+IU School of Medicine was established in 1903 with Allison Maxwell, MD, being named the first dean for the University.
+From 1911 until 1913, Charles P. Emerson, MD, was the first chairman of the Department of Medicine and succeeded Maxwell as dean.
+Under Emerson’s leadership, several buildings still in use on the IU School of Medicine – Indianapolis campus were dedicated, including Long Hospital (now Long Hall), Riley Hospital for Children at IU Health, Coleman Hospital (now Coleman Hall) and Ball Residence.

-In 1950, Dr. Robert J. Rohn joined the department as part-time faculty to spearhead the establishment of a hematology research laboratory.
-Three years later, Dr. Charles Fisch became the founding director of the Robert M. Moore Heart Clinic, later known as the Krannert Institute of Cardiology.
+In 1950, Robert J. Rohn, MD, joined the department as part-time faculty to spearhead the establishment of a hematology research laboratory.
+Three years later, Charles Fisch, MD, became the founding director of the Robert M. Moore Heart Clinic, later known as the Krannert Institute of Cardiology.
 The process of hemodialysis was introduced by department faculty into the clinical setting in 1954.

-After Dr. Ritchey’s retirement in 1956, Dr. William M. Kirby was appointed as chairman of the department by Dean John Van Nuys, accepting a $22,000 annual salary with an operational budget of $141,800.
-During his short appointment, Dr. Kirby named Dr. Roy H. Behnke as chief of medicine at the VA, ultimately leading to a joint educational program between the VA and University Hospitals to train house staff and medical students.
+After Ritchey’s retirement in 1956, William M. Kirby, MD, was appointed as chairman of the department by Dean John Van Nuys, accepting a $22,000 annual salary with an operational budget of $141,800.
+During his short appointment, Kirby named Roy H. Behnke, MD, as chief of medicine at the VA, ultimately leading to a joint educational program between the VA and University Hospitals to train house staff and medical students.

-The department’s 10 divisions were not formally established as they are today, but recruitment efforts led by Dr. Hickam resulted in the following: Dr. Philip A Christansen established the first training program in the state of Indiana for gastroenterology in 1958.
+The department’s 10 divisions were not formally established as they are today, but recruitment efforts led by Hickam resulted in the following: Philip A Christansen, MD, established the first training program in the state of Indiana for gastroenterology in 1958.
 This was also the first division to be organized across the three campus hospitals.
-Dr. William Deiss, Jr. spearheaded the division of endocrinology the same year and was succeeded by Dr. C. Conrad Johnston, Jr. In 1961, Dr. Charles Fisch became the director of the cardiology division; and in 1967, Dr. Arthur C. White was recruited to create an infectious disease division and Stuart A. Kleit created the nephrology division.
-When Dr. Hickam came to Indiana from Duke University, he brought Dr. Joseph C. Ross with him, who later became the director of the pulmonary disease division and pulmonary laboratory.
+William Deiss, Jr., MD, spearheaded the division of endocrinology the same year and was succeeded by C. Conrad Johnston, Jr., MD.
+In 1961, Charles Fisch, MD, became the director of the cardiology division; and in 1967, Arthur C. White, MD, was recruited to create an infectious disease division and Stuart A. Kleit created the nephrology division.
+When Hickam came to Indiana from Duke University, he brought Joseph C. Ross, MD, with him, who later became the director of the pulmonary disease division and pulmonary laboratory.

-Dr. Hickam played a vital role in the progressive nature of the University until his untimely death in 1970.
-Dr. Walter J. Daly then assumed the role of chairman until he became dean of the school in 1983.
+Hickam played a vital role in the progressive nature of the University until his untimely death in 1970.
+Walter J. Daly, MD, then assumed the role of chairman until he became dean of the school in 1983.
 Shortly after becoming chairman, he appointed David Challoner as assistant chairman to administer the house staff program.
-Dr. Joseph Mamlin, who has been a part of the faculty since 1968, became chief of medicine at Marion County General Hospital, now Eskenazi Health, in 1971.
+Joseph Mamlin, MD, who has been a part of the faculty since 1968, became chief of medicine at Marion County General Hospital, now Eskenazi Health, in 1971.

 Research within the Department of Medicine continued to grow.
-A Specialized Center for Research (SCOR) in Hypertension was established by Dr. James T. Higgins in 1971 – the first of four established by the National Institute of Health (NIH).
-The Rheumatology Division was formed in 1975 under Dr. Kenneth D. Brandts; the Diabetes Research and Training Center was funded in 1977 and was one of five such centers across the nation; and Dr. Ronald Hoffman succeeded Dr. Rohn as director of the Hematology/Oncology Division.
-One of the most notable research projects within this decade occurred in 1976 when Dr. Lawrence H. Einhorn presented the findings of his research on testicular cancer.
-The first patient was treated with new techniques established by Dr. Einhorn two years prior and now, the “Einhorn Regimen” is he standard protocol for the treatment of testicular cancer in the United States and beyond with a 95 percent cure rate.
+A Specialized Center for Research (SCOR) in Hypertension was established by James T. Higgins, MD, in 1971 – the first of four established by the National Institute of Health (NIH).
+The Rheumatology Division was formed in 1975 under Kenneth D. Brandts, MD; the Diabetes Research and Training Center was funded in 1977 and was one of five such centers across the nation; and Ronald Hoffman, MD, succeeded Rohn as director of the Hematology/Oncology Division.
+One of the most notable research projects within this decade occurred in 1976 when Lawrence H. Einhorn, MD, presented the findings of his research on testicular cancer.
+The first patient was treated with new techniques established by Einhorn two years prior and now, the “Einhorn Regimen” is he standard protocol for the treatment of testicular cancer in the United States and beyond with a 95 percent cure rate.

 The department’s practice plan, University medical Diagnostic Associates, was incorporated in 1971.
-This evolved from an executive physical program set up by Dr. Hickam for Sam Regenstrief’s Design and Manufacturing Corporation (D&M).
-Under Dr. Daly’s leadership, the department faculty grew from approximately 70 full-time faculty to 130, the house staff and fellows from 95 to 140, and research funding grew to approximately $8.1 million.
-Also during Daly’s term, Dr. Philip Snodgress succeeded Dr. Behnke as chief of medicine at the VA in 1983 and Dr. Richard E. Brashear replaced Dr. Joseph Ross as head of the Pulmonary Division.
+This evolved from an executive physical program set up by Hickam for Sam Regenstrief’s Design and Manufacturing Corporation (D&M).
+Under Daly’s leadership, the department faculty grew from approximately 70 full-time faculty to 130, the house staff and fellows from 95 to 140, and research funding grew to approximately $8.1 million.
+Also during Daly’s term, Philip Snodgress, MD, succeeded Behnke as chief of medicine at the VA in 1983 and Richard E. Brashear, MD, replaced Ross as head of the Pulmonary Division.

-When Dr. Daly became deal of the school in 1983, Dr. August M. Watanabe became chairman.
+When Daly became dean of the school in 1983, August M. Watanabe, MD, became chairman.
 The department continued to grow and excel with new research and clinical services.
 The Bone Marrow Transplant Unit was established in 1984; a cardiac transplantation program was established within the Department and Surgery, the Alcohol Research Center was funded, and the Division of Clinical Pharmacology was created in 1986.
 One year later, the Walther Oncology Center was established, as well as the Specialized Center of Research in Osteoarthritis.
 In partnership with the Department of Surgery, the liver transplantation program was formed in 1988, and in the same year, biostatistics formally became a separate division.
-Several changes in division chiefs occurred during this time: Dr. Lawrence Lumeng followed Dr. Christiansen in the Division of Gastroenterology in 1984; in 1988, Dr. T. Dwight McKinney succeeded Dr. Kleit in the Division of Nephrology; Dr. Robert B. Jones replaced Dr. White in the Division of Infectious Disease; and Dr. William J. Martin II became director of the Pulmonary Division.
-Dr. Charles Fisch retired as director of cardiology in 1900 and was followed by Dr. David R. Hathway.
+Several changes in division chiefs occurred during this time: Lawrence Lumeng, MD, followed Christiansen in the Division of Gastroenterology in 1984; in 1988, T. Dwight McKinney, MD, succeeded Kleit in the Division of Nephrology; Robert B. Jones, MD, replaced White in the Division of Infectious Disease; and William J. Martin II, MD, became director of the Pulmonary Division.
+Fisch retired as director of cardiology in 1990 and was followed by David R. Hathway, MD.